idealius/chesscellavg/readme.md

 # Major Changes:

-8/2/2024 Trying Claude Sonnet for the first time, because of the advanced number of tokens compared to ChatGPT4: Added threatening opponent and threatened by toggles.
+8/2/2024 Trying Claude Sonnet for the first time, because of the advanced number of tokens compared to ChatGPT4: Added threatening opponent and threatened by... opponent toggles.
 This greatly increases calculation time for large PGN files with a large number of games: 100k+, etc.

 # Bonus data just for showing up: